GaboonGrabber Scenario: Healthcare Implementation Crisis

 Hook

-*“It’s Friday afternoon at MedTech Solutions, and the mood should be celebratory - your biggest implementation ever goes live Monday morning at St. Mary’s Hospital.
+“It’s Friday afternoon at MedTech Solutions, and the mood should be celebratory – your biggest implementation ever goes live Monday morning at Riverside General Hospital.
 But instead of champagne, there’s growing concern.
 Multiple staff members are reporting computer slowdowns, and the help desk has received several calls about unexpected pop-ups.
 Yesterday during the final push, several IT staff received what appeared to be critical security updates.
 With everything riding on Monday’s go-live, investigate what’s happening.”

 Initial Symptoms to Present: